When should we attend a heart consultation?

 - If you have fluid around your heart

-- If you have problems with the aorta, the main vessel that leaves the heart
+- If you have problems with the aorta, the main vessel that starts from the heart

-In some cases, Transthoracic Cardiac Ultrasound can’t provide all the information needed to establish the complete diagnosis, conditions in which the doctor will recommend you to carry out the investigations with a transesophageal heart scan.
+In some cases, transthoracic cardiac ultrasound may not provide all the information needed to establish a complete diagnosis, conditions in which the doctor will recommend you to continue investigations with a transesophageal heart ultrasound.

-There are also situations where the images of Cardiac Ultrasound are unclear because of the chest wall conformation.
-In these situations, your doctor may recommend you to perform a Cardiovascular Magnetic Resonance (MR) exam, which is a very advanced technique that can provide detailed images of your heart with a very good quality regardless of the chest wall conformation.
-Cardiac MR is also painless, harmless, does not irradiate and can provide details about the structure and function of your heart, which can’t be seen on Cardiac Ultrasound.
+There are also situations where the images of cardiac ultrasound are blurred, due to the conformation of the chest wall.
+In these situations the doctor may recommend you to perform a cardiovascular magnetic resonance (MRI) examination, which is a very advanced technique, which can provide detailed images of your heart, of very good quality regardless of the conformation of the chest wall.
+Cardiac MRI is also painless, harmless, does not radiate and can provide details about the structure and function of your heart, which cannot be viewed on cardiac ultrasound.